spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 ## Thanks

-* Bendyworks for supporting my work on this
+* Bendyworks for supporting our work on this
 * Michael J. Steindorfer and Jurgen J. Vinju for the CHAMP Paper
 * Zach Tellman for writing Collection Check
 * Martin Klepsch for porting Collection Check to ClojureScript
-* Nicolás Berger for helping me setup test harness
+* Nicolás Berger for helping Peter setup test harness
 * David Nolen for perf and profiling suggestions

 !SLIDE